cjuniorfox/retropie-crt/README.md

 ### Edit game resolution

-There are games that starts at some resolution, changing it to a different one during gameplay.
-Because the script queries the game resolution during its initialization, some games ends up running at the wrong resolution.
+Some games start at some resolution, changing to a different one during gameplay.
+Because the script queries the game resolution during its initialization, some games end up running at the wrong resolution.
 To fix that, you can edit the `json` file by setting up the correct resolution for its game.

 ## CHANGELOG